grame-cncm/faustdoc/src/tutorials/rnbo.md

 ### Testing the generated codebox~ code

-To be tested, the generated code has to be pasted in a codebox~ component in an englobing RNBO patch.
+To be tested, the generated code has to be pasted in a codebox~ component in an encompassing RNBO patch, with additional patching to add the needed audio inputs/outputs and control parameters.
+Thus a more integrated and simpler model is to use the **faust2rnbo** tool.

-### Known issues

-This is a [Work In Progress] and the generated code does not always work as expected:

- - because of several RBNO exported C++ code subtle semantic issues, some DSP produces incorrect audio samples

 ## Using the faust2rnbo tool
 The [faust2rnbo](https://github.com/grame-cncm/faust/tree/master-dev/architecture/max-msp#faust2rnbo) tool transforms a Faust DSP program into a RNBO patch including the codebox code (generated using the [codebox backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/codebox)).
-Additional options are used to generate a special version of the RNBO patch used in the testing infrastructure.
+Needed audio inputs/ouputs and parameters (with the proper name, default, min and max values) are automatically added in the patch.
+Additional options allow to generate a special version of the RNBO patch used in the testing infrastructure.

 ```bash
 faust2rnbo -h